jeckman/YouTube-Downloader/README.md

 - Backup your config file from `config/custom.php`.
 - Delete all files in the project folder
-- Download the newest code: https://github.com/jeckman/YouTube-Downloader/archive/master.zip
+- Download the newest release from https://github.com/jeckman/YouTube-Downloader/releases
 - Unzip the code to your project folder
 - Place your config file back to `config/custom.php`.